Want to take control of your time – but not sure how?

 7. Use a task management system

-• Organize your tasks in one place
+• Organize ALL your responsibilities in one place

-• Prioritize what matters most
+• Prioritize what truly matters

 • Track progress without feeling overwhelmed